Google Domains Overview – Everything You Need To Know

 There Are Cheaper Alternatives Out There

-However, this does depend mainly on the domain extension, for example, Google Domains is still the cheapest option for .org extensions, but you’ll be able to find much cheaper alternatives for .io extensions.
+However, this does depend mainly on the domain extension.
+For example, Google Domains is still the cheapest option for .org extensions, but you’ll be able to find much cheaper alternatives for .io extensions.

 Not As Many Smaller Extensions On It